-- Shopping deliveries
+- shopping deliveries

-- Additional care you might need
+- any additional care you might need

-- Asking someone who can pick up your prescription from the local pharmacy, (this is the best option, if possible).
+- asking someone who can pick up your prescription from the local pharmacy, (this is the best option, if possible)

 You may also need to arrange for collection or delivery of hospital specialist medication that is prescribed to you by your hospital care team.